Stuart Sternberg: Major League Baseball

 In October 2014, it was reported that Sternberg frustrated with efforts to build a new stadium in the Tampa Bay area, had discussions with Wall Street associates about moving the Rays to Montreal, which has not had an MLB franchise since the Montreal Expos moved to Washington, D.C. in 2005 to become the Washington Nationals.

+In March 2025, the Tampa Bay Rays announced the organization would be pulling out of its deal to build a stadium in St. Petersburg, resulting in pressure from local officials and fans for Sternberg to sell the team.

+In June 2025, the Rays released a statement saying that they had entered into "exclusive discussions" with a group led by Jacksonville real estate executive Patrick Zalupski.
+Reports suggested that the sale would be for approximately $1.7 billion.
+One month later, it was reported that Sternberg had reached an agreement to sell the Rays to Zalupski's group.

 Personal life

 Sternberg currently resides in Rye, New York with his wife, Lisa, and four children, Sanford, Jake, Natalie, and Ella.